r-spatial/mapedit/README.md

 ### Status

 `mapedit` is still in active development.
 We would very much appreciate feedback, ideas, and use cases.
-The API has stabilized, and wee will use semantic versioning with Github tagged releases to track changes and progress.
+The API has stabilized, and we will use semantic versioning with Github tagged releases to track changes and progress.
 All changes will also be documented in NEWS.md.